CLOSE SEARCH

 Joint Custody - what English courts now call "shared care arrangements," where a child spends substantial time living with both parents.
 This might involve alternating weeks, splitting weekdays and weekends, or other arrangements.
 Both parents fully exercise parental responsibility, making decisions jointly about important matters in the child's life.

-Before pursuing sole custody, applicants should carefully consider both the legal hurdles and potential impacts on all parties involved, including :-
+Before pursuing an order which effectively seeks to shut out the other parent, applicants should carefully consider both the legal hurdles and potential impacts on all parties involved, including :-

 Harm to your case